ChadiHamrouni/Hospital-Management-System/src/Read.md

 --> This video will help
 https://youtu.be/VRwhNKoxUtk

+The following need to be added to the Project Properties in:
+Project Properties (All Configurations) --> Linker --> Input --> Additional Dependencies
+* glfw3.lib
+* opengl32.lib
+* user32.lib
+* gdi32.lib
+* shell32.lib

 # Design Patterns
 For the sake of simplicity this design pattern is implemented in fully in the *Main.cpp* file.